Biofuels Industry Partner Associations

 Renewable Industries Canada

 Renewable Industries Canada, founded in 1984 as the Canadian Renewable Fuels Association, has grown to represent the leaders of Canada’s bioeconomy – producers of renewable fuels and value added products that reduce GHG emissions and provide economic opportunity to the benefit of all Canadians.
-As a member since 2014, Targray Biofuels works with the organization and its partners to provide the public with renewable, clean-burning biofuels that help fight climate change and combat pollution and smog.

 Advanced Biofuels Canada